guardian/automat/ui/README.md

 ## Automat UI

-A simple UI for configuring Automat at The Guardian
+A simple UI for configuring Automat.

 ## Notes